Induktr/BrainMessenger/frontend/test-results/send-message-Message-Sendi-36a15-message-to-an-existing-chat-webkit/error-context.md

-  19 |     // Assuming there's a chat list item for a user you've already chatted with 20 |     // You might need to adjust the selector based on your actual chat list structure 21 |     // For example, click on a chat item that contains the name "Nikits"
-> 22 |     await page.click('text=Nikits'); // Replace "Nikits" with the name of an existing chat/user
+  19 |     // Assuming there's a chat list item for a user you've already chatted with 20 |     // You might need to adjust the selector based on your actual chat list structure 21 |     // For example, click on a chat item that contains the name "Nikits" 22 |     await page.click('text=Nikits'); // Replace "Nikits" with the name of an existing chat/user 23 |
-     |                ^ Error: page.click: Test timeout of 60000ms exceeded.
-  23 |
   24 |     // Wait for the chat messages to load (you might need a more specific selector) 25 |     await page.waitForSelector('.chat-messages-container'); // Adjust this selector